kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 #### Beta

+- x-kubernetes-int-or-string is upgraded to use a union type of just int or string, not a dynamic type (CEL go support is planned in lates 2021)
 - Understanding of upper bounds of CPU/memory usage and appropriate limits set to prevent abuse.
 - Build-in macro/function library is comprehensive and stable (any changes to this will be a breaking change)
-- CEL numeric comparison issue is resolved
+- CEL numeric comparison issue is resolved (e.g. ability to compare ints to doubles)

 ## Production Readiness Review Questionnaire